rozlynboutin/microbiome_helper/Metagenomics-Tutorial-(Downsampled)-answers.md

-These are the answers to the questions from the Metagenomics Tutorial
+These are the answers to the questions from the [downsampled Metagenomics Tutorial](https://github.com/mlangill/microbiome_helper/wiki/Metagenomics-Tutorial-(Downsampled))

 **Introduction and taxonomic section:**